OSGeo/gdal/doc/source/sponsors/index.rst

 Sponsorship Program
 --------------------------------------------------------------------------------

-You can financially support GDAL by direct participation in its development and community, by contracting development via :ref:`service_providers`, or by contributing to the GDAL Sponsorship Program (GSP).
-GDAL is hosted by `OSGeo
+You can support GDAL by direct participation in its development and community, by contracting development via :ref:`service_providers`, or by financially contributing to the GDAL Sponsorship Program (GSP) as a corporation or individually.
-<https://www.osgeo.org>`__, and collaborates with `NumFOCUS
-<https://numfocus.org>`__, a nonprofit dedicated to supporting the open-source
-scientific computing community, to provide administrative support for the GSP.

-GSP funds support development of GDAL activities that no single organization would directly contribute through a service provider or in-kind effort.
+GSP supports development of GDAL activities that no single organization would directly contribute through a service provider or in-kind effort.
 GSP funds are undirected resources the :ref:`psc` manages to repay technical debt, address performance and security issues, and add new project-wide features such as the recently added :ref:`gdal_program`.

+GDAL collaborates with `NumFOCUS <https://numfocus.org>`__, a nonprofit dedicated to supporting the open source scientific computing community, as a `NumFOCUS Sponsored Project <https://numfocus.org/sponsored-projects>`__ to have it provide administrative support for the GSP.
+Donations in support of the GSP are made to NumFOCUS and it provides administrative support of the program for a fee.

 .. note::

     NumFOCUS is 501(c)(3) non-profit charity in the United States (and soon in France); as such, donations to NumFOCUS are tax-deductible as allowed by law.
 As with any donation, you should consult with your personal tax adviser or the IRS about your particular tax situation.

 Donations